mdn/content/files/en-us/web/accessibility/aria/attributes/aria-expanded/index.md

 There are several widgets that can be expanded and collapsed, including menus, dialogs, and accordian panels.
 Each of these objects, in turn, has an interactive element that controls their opening and closing.
 The `aria-expanded` attribute is applied to this focusable, interactive control that toggles the visibility of the object.

-For example, `aria-expanded` is applied to a parent treeitem to indicate whether its child branch of the tree is shown and to the accordion header that controls the visibility of the associated accordion pane.
+For example, `aria-expanded` is applied to the parent item in a DOM tree to indicate whether its child branch of the tree is shown.
+The parent controls the visibility of the associated child branch, as well.

-There are two attributes applied to objects that control the visibility of another object: `aria-controls` or `aria-owns` and  `aria-expanded`.
-The `aria-controls` and `aria-owns` indicate the relationship between the controlling element and the controled element while the `aria-expanded` indicates to assistive technology whether the controlled element is expanded or collapsed.
+There are two declarations that can be applied to objects that control the visibility of another object: `aria-controls` or `aria-owns` combined with `aria-expanded`.
+The `aria-controls` and `aria-owns` indicate the relationship between the controlling element and the controlled element, while the `aria-expanded` indicates to assistive technology whether the controlled element is expanded or collapsed.

 When a grouping container that can be expanded or collapsed is not owned by the element that has the `aria-expanded` attribute, identify the controlling relationship by referencing the container from the element that has `aria-expanded` with the `aria-controls` property.
 If it is owned, use the `aria-owns` property.